ravel-net/pyotr/Applications/Chase/README.md

 We just adjust code in [`run_script.py`](../../experiments/chase_distributed_invariants/run_script.py) to run experiments with different requirements.

+## Corrections in the Chase after hotnet submission

+- \sigma_new added,
+- \sigma_1' and \sigma_2' take N and X (current and next hop) into account,
+- The changes in egds are table wide,
+- \sigma_D only applied at the start and removed from the Chase process,
+- We no longer explicitly skip tuples that have already been checked in tgds; this made the code simpler and technically accurate.
+- The orderings are random now instead of one specific one.

-## Note after hotnet submission
+## Note in hotnet submission

-**updated: we had fixed all bugs and the chase is working correctly for any orderings**
+**updated: we had fixed all bugs and the chase is working correctly for any orderings**, see [last subsection](#corrections-in-the-chase-after-hotnet-submission).

 The current version does not work for all orderings.
 The only ordering that always works is dependency [0,1,2,3,4,5] (or optimal from before).
 For some orderings, the results is sometimes True and sometimes False.
 This means that there is some bug in our code.